 With all of the fancy advertisements for every diet on the market claiming to be the best, how is the general population supposed to know what the best one is?

 I mean, social media is screwing us in that regard too.
 You’ve got the hot weight lifting chick who counts her macros and brags about eating 3 bowls of Fruity Pebbles in the morning.
 Then, there’s the body building bro posting his 8-pack-ab gym selfie preaching that carbs are the devil and that 300g of protein each day is the only way to get jacked.
 Let me tell ya, that dude has the shits on a daily basis and probably the worst smelling farts.
-His girlfriend hates him for that.

 Let’s see what else…